yordan-gergov01/yordan-gergov01/README.md

-- 🌱 I’m currently learning: **NodeJS Core Concepts & Attending back-end academy**
+- 🌱 I’m currently learning: **Python fundamentals for machine learning**

 - 📫 How to reach me: **yordansoftskills@gmail.com**